aws-amplify/amplify-flutter/packages/api/amplify_api_ios/README.md

-# amplify_api_android
+# amplify_api_ios

-The method channel implementation for amplify_api on Android
+The method channel implementation for amplify_api on iOS

 ## Usage